 Morrison Canyon Road Traffic Safety Project

-Morrison Canyon Road is a narrow one-lane road that provides access to rural hillside properties in the Morrison Canyon and Vargas Road areas.
-Over the years, the use of Morrison Canyon Road has evolved to create the following issues:
+Morrison Canyon Road is a narrow one-lane road that has historically provided access to the rural hillside properties in the Morrison Canyon and Vargas Road areas.
+Over the years, the use of Morrison Canyon road has evolved to create a number of traffic safety issues:

 - Increased traffic creates two-way vehicle conflicts on a narrow road that in certain places requires one motorist to reverse until there is sufficient space in the roadway for one vehicle to pass.
 The roadway is as narrow as nine feet in certain sections with an asphalt berm separating the roadway from a steep embankment.

 - Significant commuter cut-through traffic to access the I-680 freeway in the evenings in the eastbound direction.
 Approximately 80% of the total vehicle traffic on Morrison Canyon Road during weekdays is from eastbound commuters traveling between 3:00 pm and 7:00 pm.

 - Increased use by the community as a hiking and bicycling trail results in recreational users having to share the narrow roadway with vehicles.
 On weekends, there are more people hiking and biking on Morrison Canyon Road than there are people driving.

 During the Spring of 2018, City staff conducted a community outreach process to solicit feedback on different project alternatives to improve the safety of Morrison Canyon Road.
 On June 19, 2018, the City Council reviewed the alternatives along with community feedback, and provided direction to pursue closing the “middle” section of Morrison Canyon Road in the interest of public safety.